Ellen Foley

-Ellen Foley (born 1951) is an American singer and actress who has appeared on Broadway and television, where she co-starred in the sitcom Night Court for one season.
-In music, she has released five solo albums but is best known for her collaborations with rock singer Meat Loaf.
+Ellen Foley (born June 5, 1951) is an American singer and actress who has appeared on Broadway and television, where she co-starred in the hit NBC sitcom Night Court during its second season.
+In music, she has released five solo albums, but she is best known for her collaborations with rock singer Meat Loaf, particularly the 14× Platinum selling 1977 album Bat Out of Hell.

 Early life and education

 Foley was born in St. Louis, Missouri, the daughter of John and Virginia B. Foley.
 She attended Webster University.